 The new business model I suggest consists of 3 simple steps that result in cultivating long-term relationships with our clients.
 And there is no better motivation to follow those 3 steps than knowing that you’ll provide continuity of care, right?
 These are the 3 steps that led me to cultivate long-term relationships with my clients:

 Step 1: Go verbal!

 Upscale your verbal skills.
-In 2009, I enrolled in a year-long program to become a transformational coach and it has changed me and my practice dramatically.
+In 2009, I enrolled in a year-long program to become a transformational coach, and it has dramatically changed me and my practice.
 I train birth support professionals to become Transformational Birth Support Coaches.
 In the training, I help professionals gain impact, income, and satisfaction.
 I show them how to do exactly what I did to claim my success and optimize my clients’ experiences.
-My students learn how to utilize the trust and understanding gained when coaching prenatally to continue coaching during the postpartum period and even beyond.
+My students learn how to utilize the trust and understanding gained when coaching prenatally to continue coaching during the postpartum period and beyond.
 When you learn to coach, you can craft the coaching around your clients’ whole childbearing process.

 Use virtual technology to advance your practice and enhance your clients’ experience by recording evergreen content, sharing replays, recaps and serve birth clients anywhere on the globe